Please provide your Feedback for the 2026 Spring PD Day

 9:30am-12:00pm (MST) with Monica Burns, Class Tech Tips

-This three hour interactive session gives educators dedicated time to apply key ideas about AI in education while preparing for practical implementation.
+This interactive session gives educators dedicated time to apply key ideas about AI in education while preparing for practical implementation.
 The session spotlights what is new in the AI space and offers strategies teachers can use right away.
 Participants will move through guided, hands-on practice with AI tools, design classroom-ready resources, and map out next steps that support their instructional goals.
 They will leave with clear workflows, customizable prompts, and a plan for bringing these strategies back to their school communities.

 9:30am-12:00pm (MST) with Ben Reipe, Marisco Institute for Early Learning